 Despite the high prevalence and importance of patient safety in primary care, there has been little empirical research in the field.
 What has taken place has mostly been limited to the epidemiology and frequency of medical errors from the point of view of the physician.

 The Department of Health has reviewed the extent and nature of adverse events in the NHS, with particular reference to how it may learn from such events to improve the quality of care that it provides.
 Most experience has been gained from secondary care where it can be expected that adverse events are more likely to occur in a complex organisational and technical environment.
 However, little is known about the situation in primary care where the majority of contacts with health care providers will occur.

 Because research on improving patient safety is relatively underdeveloped within primary care, our strategy has concentrated on identifying researchers who have an interest in improving patient safety from a variety of backgrounds and building alliances with them.
 Our emphasis has been on building multidisciplinary alliances with practitioners from the wider health related disciplines (nursing, pharmacy and clinical medicine) and with researchers from psychology, engineering, management sciences and law and ethics.
 This is particularly important in the field of patient safety research because of the complex interaction between human factors, organisations and technology in the genesis of critical incidents in health care Understanding and implementing solutions related to patient safety requires significant input from all these disciplines.
-We are working collaboratively in obtaining the limited funding which is currently available to carry out research related to patient safety research.
-The partnership involving researchers in Manchester has obtained significant funding from the DoH (£200,000 for analysis of the medico-legal databases, £140,000 for an ethnographic study into understanding errors in operating theatres, and £250,000 for exploring the role of community pharmacists in reducing medication error).
-We obtained funding from the MRC (£60,000) for developing a patient safety network in the EU.
+We have also developed important international collaborations.
+We are an important part of an international collaboration the LINNEAUS Collaboration.
+The LINNEAUS Collaboration received major funding from the European Union from 2008-2013 to develop a patient safety network in the EU.

 Plans for Further Research